ibiggy9/ScriptureChat/README.md

    npm run android
    ```

-## 📊 Code Highlights

-### Architecture Patterns
-- **Context API**: Global state management for authentication and app settings
-- **Custom Hooks**: Reusable logic for revenue tracking and user preferences
-- **Component Composition**: Modular, reusable UI components
-- **Platform Abstraction**: Cross-platform compatibility with native optimizations

-### Notable Implementations
-- **`Screens/AI/ChatBot/Fleur.js`**: Advanced AI chat interface with typing animations and message handling
+## Why I Built This

+I've always been interested in how technology can enhance our spiritual lives.
+When I started exploring generative AI, I realized it could be perfect for creating meaningful faith-based conversations.
+Most AI applications were focused on productivity or entertainment, but I saw an opportunity to use this technology to help people grow spiritually.

+The challenge was building something that felt authentic and genuinely helpful, not just another AI chatbot.
+I wanted to create an experience that could adapt to different denominations, knowledge levels, and spiritual needs.

+## What I Learned

+Building ScriptureChat taught me a lot about:
+- Integrating AI APIs into mobile apps
-- **`Context/AuthContext.js`**: Secure authentication state management
+- Managing complex conversation state
-- **`Components/Tabs.js`**: Custom tab navigation with smooth transitions
-- **`Screens/Paywall2.js`**: Professional subscription management UI

-## 🎯 Business Impact

-ScriptureChat demonstrates the successful combination of:
-- **Market Leadership**: First-to-market generative AI Bible study app on iOS (March 2023)
-- **Technical Excellence**: Modern React Native architecture with optimal performance
-- **Product Thinking**: User-centric design focused on spiritual growth
-- **Revenue Optimization**: Strategic implementation of premium features
-- **Scalability**: Architecture designed for growth and feature expansion
+- Building subscription-based revenue models
+- Creating personalized user experiences
+- Handling sensitive topics with appropriate AI prompts

-## 📄 License
+## License

 This project is proprietary software.
-The code in this repository is provided for demonstration purposes only and is not licensed for commercial use without explicit permission.
+The code is provided for demonstration purposes only.

-## 🤝 Contributing

-This is a private repository showcasing a commercial application.
-For business inquiries or collaboration opportunities, please contact the development team.

 ---

-**Built with ❤️ using React Native and Expo**
+**Built with React Native and a lot of curiosity about AI + faith**